erikatudisco/programming_formalism/common-practices/notes_code_review.md

 # Reviewing is not about creating more work

-- Instead, it is just another part of peer review and accountability within the scientific process
+- Part of the scientific process
-- An opportunity for everyone to learn better practices from each other
+- An opportunity for everyone to learn better practices
-- Reviews are rarely anonymous, public-facing, and without the broker of an editor
+- Reviews are rarely anonymous
+- Often public-facing

 ---

-# What to look for during Code Review?
+# Where to put the focus?
+(I)

 - Repetitive code
 - Code saying one thing, documentation saying another
 - Off-by-one errors
 - Making sure each function does one thing only
-- Lack of tests and sanity checks for what different parts are doing
+- Lack of tests and sanity checks
-- Magic numbers (a number hardcoded in the script)
+- Magic numbers

 ---

-# What to look for during Code Review?
+# Where to put the focus?
+(II)

 - Bad variable/method names
 - Inconsistent indentation